sacramento-state-biology-collections/sacramento-state-biology-collections.github.io/content/research/pwa.md

 ### The PWA Checklist

 The PWA Checklist is a great way to ensure that your web application is a PWA.
 The PWA Checklist provides a list of requirements that a web application must meet to be considered a PWA.
-The PWA Checklist is a great way to ensure that your web application meets the requirements of a PWA.

 ### External Resources